 Locate the 10G Decoder Packages

 The packages required to configure the 10G Decoder should already be present on the Decoder installation image.
 You should not have to install any additional packages.
-The packages that provide the 10G driver capability are:

 Verify 10G Decoder Packages Are Installed